 XCL World Academy (XWA) integrates digital literacy into daily learning from Kindergarten (KG2) through Grade 12.
-It also offers one of the most comprehensive AI programmes among Singapore’s international schools.
-Students purposefully use digital tools to enhance their education and build essential 21st-century skills.
+The school offers one of the most comprehensive artificial intelligence (AI) and future skills programmes among Singapore international schools here.
+Rather than an add-on, technology is a purposeful tool that enhances education and builds essential 21st-century skills.

 2 Yishun Street 42